Aleksandar Kostić

-Aleksandar Kostić (born 12 October 1995) is an Austrian professional footballer who plays as a midfielder for Admira Wacker.
+Aleksandar Kostić (born 12 October 1995) is an Austrian professional footballer who plays as a midfielder for Wiener Neudorf.

 Career

 Early career

 Kostic debuted as senior in 2012 playing with Wiener Sport-Club in the Regionalliga where he stayed until 2015 when he moved to same level side First Vienna FC where he played two seasons.

 Rapid Wien

-Over a 100 appearances in Regionalliga in 5 seasons called the attention of Austrian giants SK Rapid Wien which brought him back in summer 2017.
+Over 100 appearances in Regionalliga in 5 seasons called the attention of Austrian giants SK Rapid Wien which brought him back in summer 2017.
 Rapid was a club where he spent much of his youth career, between 2001 and 2010.
 Rapid´s academy product, Kostic was this time joining the main team and made hid debut with one appearances in the 2017–18 Austrian Football Bundesliga, plus 5 in the first half of the 2018–19 Austrian Football Bundesliga.
 Simultaneously, he also played with the second team in the Regionalliga where he was much more active making 26 appearances and scoring 8 goals in that same period.